menu

 One of the benefits of Alton is that there is very little traffic.
 The average commute to work is 16.55 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The education level of Alton citizens is a little higher than the average for US cities and towns: 24.64% of adults in Alton have at least a bachelor's degree.
+The citizens of Alton are slightly better educated than the national average of 21.84% for all cities and towns, with 24.64% of adults in Alton having a bachelor's degree or advanced degree.

 The per capita income in Alton in 2022 was $21,587, which is low income relative to Missouri and the nation.
 This equates to an annual income of $86,348 for a family of four.